MaxSteven/jamesrobinsonvfx.github.io/_posts/2021-09-11-attribute-bindings.md

 If the attribute *does* exist on the points beforehand, don't worry - this option won't cause it to be deleted.
-It will still passthrough just as expected, with the added bonus that since it's being ignored in the **Attributes to Create** parameter, we aren't able to actually write to it, which means we can't muck it up with our code!
+It will still pass through just as expected, with the added bonus that since it's being ignored in the **Attributes to Create** parameter, we aren't able to actually write to it, which means we can't muck it up with our code!